seojksc/seojksc.github.io/profile.md

 [1] Reduced order modeling of the elliptic systems of the frequency-domain method and its error estimation

-Numerical Heat Transfer Part B Fundamentals (SCIE), May 2022, accepted
+Numerical Heat Transfer Part B Fundamentals (SCIE), May 2022, Accepted

 Jeong-Kweon Seo